 Unit: Innate Host Defense and Inflammation - Inserm E336

-The lung is the site of various diseases for which the mechanisms of innate defense and lung inflammation play a major role.
+The lung is the site of various diseases for which mechanisms of innate defense and inflammation play a major role.
 Acute respiratory distress syndrome (ARDS), chronic obstructive pulmonary disease (COPD), cystic fibrosis or infectious pneumonias from bacterial, fungal or viral origins, are typical lung pathologies.
 The induction of innate defense is a beneficial process but its exacerbation may lead to a pathologic inflammatory status.
 Therefore, the major aim of our research is to contribute to the qualitative and quantitative understanding of the mechanisms involved in these diseases, which would allow to target the events enhancing innate immunity without exacerbating the inflammatory process.

 Cellular interactions in pulmonary airspaces (Michel Chignard, Dominique Pidard and Mustapha Si-Tahar)